-(c) An order, in addition to or in place of a specific amount of restitution, that the defendant pay restitution covering the actual costs of specific future treatment of any victim of the crime; or(d) Contain a specific finding that no victim of the crime suffered a pecuniary loss and therefore no order for the payment of restitution is being entered.
+(c) An order, in addition to or in place of a specific amount of restitution, that the defendant pay restitution covering the actual costs of specific future treatment of any victim of the crime; or (d) Contain a specific finding that no victim of the crime suffered a pecuniary loss and therefore no order for the payment of restitution is being entered.

 Colo.
 Rev. Stat.
-Ann. § 18-1.3-602(4)(a) (Definitions) defines victim to "any person aggrieved by the conduct of an offender" but excludes those who are "accountable for . . . a crime arising from the same conduct, criminal episode,
+Ann. § 18-1.3-602(4)(a) (Definitions) defines victim to "any person aggrieved by the conduct of an offender" but excludes those who are "accountable for . . . a crime arising from the same conduct, criminal episode, or plan . . . .
+"Importantly, Colo.

-27 Colo.
 Rev. Stat.
-Ann. § 18-1.3-602(3)(a) (Definitions) defines "restitution" as follows:
+Ann. § 18-1.3-602(4)(e) removes this limitation in trafficking cases, stating,